MuhammadAhmedMasood/plant-diseases-prediction-using-CNN/README.md

 The trained CNN model (`plant_disease_model.h5`) is too large to include directly in the repository (50 MB).
 You can use the plant_disease_prediction_using_cnn.py to get the trained model.

+OR

+The Streamlit app automatically downloads the model from Google Drive using `gdown` when it runs.
+This enables full deployment on Streamlit Cloud for free.